yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

 }
 ```

-As you can see in the above example, enabling basic auth is as simple as setting a flag for the feature in your API Definition object.
+As you can see in the above example, enabling basic authentication is as simple as setting a flag for the feature in your API Definition object.
 Since BA is a standard, Tyk will always look for the credentials as part of the Authorization header.

+## <a name="create-basic-auth-key"></a>Create a Key with Basic Authentication

+We have tutorials for [creating an API Key](/docs/get-started/with-tyk-on-premise/tutorials/tyk-on-premises-pro/create-api-token/) via the Dashboard.
+To use with Basic Authentication, select the **Basic Authentication** option.

+![Keys Basic Auth][2]

-## <a name="create-a-basic-auth-user"></a>Create a Basic Auth User
+## <a name="create-a-basic-auth-user"></a>Create a Basic Authentication User

-For a user session object, to enable basic auth, set the relevant fields in the session object:
+For a user session object, to enable basic authentication set the relevant fields in the session object:

 ```{.copyWrapper}
 {